The Difference Between Love And “In Love” In A Romantic Relationship

 The ancient Greeks were some of the first philosophers to study and explore the various types of love.
 They defined love by putting it into eight categories:

-- Storge: A familiar type of love; the type of love that parents and children feel for each other or love that couples in long-term relationships have
+- Storge: A familiar type of love; the type of emotion that parents and children feel for each other, or the love that couples in long-term relationships have.

-- Pragma or Enduring Love: Love that stands the test of time; this love moves beyond the physical to a soulful relationship that is harmonious, trusted, and resilient
+- Pragma or Enduring Love: Pragma love means love that stands the test of time; this love moves beyond the physical to a soulful relationship that is harmonious, trusted, and resilient.

-- Philautia or Self-Love: Healthy self-love and self-acceptance
+- Philautia or Self-Love: Healthy self-love and self-acceptance; simply loving oneself.

 Scientific explanation of the difference between love and in love

-In science, the feeling of being “in love” is associated with the sudden surge of neurochemicals in the body such as dopamine and serotonin.
-It makes you feel excited and infatuated with a certain person but this feeling could evolve long term.
+In science, the feeling of being “in love” is associated with the sudden surge of neurochemicals in the body, such as dopamine and serotonin.
+This chemical reaction can make you feel excited and infatuated with a certain person, but this feeling could evolve into something long-term.

-It's easy enough to detect classic outward signs of people who are in love: the dreamy gaze, the sweet smile, the gentle touch, the inability to take their eyes off each other, and their constant attention to the other.
-But did you know that being in love causes physiological responses as well?
-The following are factors that contribute to the feeling of being in love.
+But did you know that being in love can cause physiological responses as well?
+The following are factors that may contribute to the feeling of being in love.

-Being in love causes the body to release dopamine which is responsible for those feelings of euphoria and sex appeal.
-Adrenaline and norepinephrine levels in the body also increase when someone is in love.
-These changes explain why a person who is in love has a rapid heartbeat and can't keep their mind off someone that they are romantically involved with.
+Being in love is a strong emotion.
+It can cause the body to release dopamine, which is responsible for those feelings of euphoria, infatuation, and strong attraction commonly experienced during the honeymoon stage of a relationship.
+Adrenaline and norepinephrine levels in the body may also increase when someone is in love.
+These changes could explain why a person who is in love has a rapid heartbeat and can't keep their mind off someone that they are romantically involved with.

-Romantic love begins with an attraction that seems to be a combination of mental, emotional, and physical.
-Attraction involves a complex combination of characteristics, chemistry, and attitudes, which tends to be quite unique.
-We are each drawn to certain characteristics in a potential significant other while being turned off by others.
-For instance, a sarcastic sense of humor may be mandatory for some while kindness or financial prudence will be more important to others.
+Romantic love may begin with an attraction that seems to be a combination of mental, emotional, and physical factors.
+Attraction can involve a complex combination of characteristics, chemistry, and attitudes, which tends to be quite unique.
+We might be drawn to certain characteristics in a potential significant other while being turned off by others.
+For instance, a sarcastic sense of humor may be mandatory for some, while kindness or financial prudence will be more important to others.
+A therapist can help you explore the attributes you value in a partner.

 Another factor is chemistry.
-We are drawn to specific persons as a function of biology, at least to some extent.
+We may be drawn to specific persons as a function of biology, at least to some extent.
 There are three neurochemicals that are involved in initial attraction and what we commonly refer to as "falling in love" or being "in love".
-Two others guide the later stages of longer-lasting relationships -- you should know the difference between being in love vs love.
+Two others guide the later stages of longer-lasting relationships —you may want to know the difference between being in love vs love.
 The combination of the first three neurochemicals: phenylethylamine, norepinephrine, and dopamine, produces the real "chemistry" of love.

 Increased oxytocin levels